zethon/xenrep/README.md

 # Links that Helped

 This is my first Xenforo addon.
-Previously I had written multiple addon for vBulletin 3.x, but this is the first addon I've written for any message board software in a few years.
+Previously I had written multiple addons for vBulletin 3.x, but this is the first addon I've written for any message board years.

-Along this journey of learning I thought it might be helpful to keep track of some of the links I found useful when searching for foundmental information required for just about any Xenforo addon.
+I thought it would be helpful to keep track of some of the links I found useful when searching for foundmental information about writing Xenforo addons.
+These are some of those links:

 ### Displaying a View